mfondev/hng-stage-3/README.md

 - **Authentication**: Secure user authentication using Firebase.
 - **Image Labeling**: Organize your images with labels and titles.
 - **Search Functionality**: Quickly find images by searching for titles or labels.
-- **Static Image Management**: Manage your image collections without the need for external APIs.
-- **NFT Concept**: Explore a gallery with an NFT (Non-Fungible Token) concept.

 ## Getting Started